daegalus/csrd/content.en/02-creating-your-character/06-equipment.md

 **Light weapons** inflict only 2 points of damage, but attacks with them are eased because they are fast and easy to use.
 Light weapons are punches, kicks, knives, handaxes, darts, very small pistols, and so on.
 Weapons that are particularly small are light weapons.

 **Medium weapons** inflict 4 points of damage.
 Medium weapons include broadswords, battleaxes, maces, crossbows, spears, typical handguns, light rifles, sawed-off shotguns, and so on.
 Most weapons are medium.
-Anything that could be used in one hand (even if it’s often used in two hands, such as a quarterstaff or spear) is a medium weapon.
+Anything that could be used in one hand (even if it's often used in two hands, such as a quarterstaff or spear) is a medium weapon.

 **Heavy weapons** inflict 6 points of damage, and you must use two hands to attack with them.
 Heavy weapons are huge swords, great hammers, massive axes, halberds, heavy crossbows, rifles, regular shotguns, assault rifles, and so on.
 Anything that must be used in two hands is a heavy weapon.